 History of PPGESE

-In addition, these professors have shown a significant scientific production in the research lines of Embedded Systems and Electronic Power Systems.
-This production is expressed mainly by publications in journals indexed by the Qualis / CAPES system, reflected by the DPI / DPD indexes of the engineering committee IV (see course characterization) and by the participation of research projects involving other national and foreign institutions.
-In this context, the need to strengthen research activities at the Joinville campus in the area of electronic systems in the scope of postgraduate studies became evident, as well as the integration of professors through research activities.
+These faculty members have demonstrated significant scientific output in the lines of research in Embedded Systems and Power Electronics Systems.
+This output is primarily evident in publications in journals indexed by the Qualis/CAPES system, as reflected in the DPI/DPD metrics of Engineering Committee IV (see the program characterization), as well as in their participation in research projects involving other national and international institutions.
+In this context, there arose a clear need to strengthen research activities at the Joinville Campus in the area of electronic systems within the scope of graduate studies, as well as to promote greater integration among faculty through collaborative research activities.

-Therefore, the master program in Electronic Systems Engineering originated from the need to expand the expertise in the area of electronic systems.
-The two research lines of this course are aimed at studying the general principles of analysis and design of embedded software / hardware, antennas, automation and digital control, electrical drives and power electronics, common areas to the seven existing engineering courses at the Joinville campus.
+Therefore, the master’s program in Electronic Systems Engineering originated from the need to expand the expertise in the area of electronic systems.
+The two lines of research in this program are aimed at studying the general principles of design and development of embedded software/hardware, antennas, automation and digital control, electric drives, and power electronics, areas that intersect all undergraduate engineering programs at the Joinville Campus.